hackforla/marketing/.github/ISSUE_TEMPLATE/define-marketing-objectives-for-your-project-or-cop.md

 ### Overview

-In order to help you market [INSERT PROJECT NAME] project, we need to collect the following information:
+In order to help you market [INSERT PROJECT or CoP NAME] project or CoP, we need to collect the following information:

 ### Action Items
 - [ ] Identify the answers to each of these questions for your project putting your notes in the comments and checking off the boxes as you go: